ibm-cloud-docs/event-notifications/en-monitoring-metrics.md

     * **Queued**

-        The total number of emails that are pending for the selected time period.
+        The total number of undelivered emails

     * **Open rate**